kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 unique across your data, or generate one if no unique identifiers exist for your dataset.

 Kolena will attempt to infer common `id_field`s (eg. `locator`, `text`) based on what is present in the dataset during import.
-This can be overriden by explicitly declaring id fields when importing via the Web App from the [:kolena-dataset-16: Datasets](https://app.kolena.com/redirect/datasets) page, or the SDK by using the [`upload_dataset`](../reference/dataset/index.md#kolena.dataset.dataset.upload_dataset) function.
+This can be overridden by explicitly declaring id fields when importing via the Web App from the [:kolena-dataset-16: Datasets](https://app.kolena.com/redirect/datasets) page, or the SDK by using the [`upload_dataset`](../reference/dataset/index.md#kolena.dataset.dataset.upload_dataset) function.